psi-teja/taggo/README.md

-# InPar
+# Taggo

 ## Overview

-InPar is a robust system for parsing invoices using a combination of LayoutLM and YOLO models.
+Taggo is a robust system for parsing invoices using a combination of LayoutLM and YOLO models.
 The system is built with a Next.js frontend, a Django backend, and an invoice extractor that processes documents by subscribing to a Redis queue.

 <p align="center">
   <img src="display.gif" alt="Working" style="border: 2px solid black; border-radius: 5px;">